 Workplace environment

-The environment’s influence over company culture is even more complicated in remote and hybrid workplaces.
-You have less control over the look and feel of a team member’s home office than a shared space.
-But remote work engagement is no less important.
-Consider what your organization can do to reinforce the culture and support a productive home workspace.
-This could include covering the cost of ergonomic office furniture or ensuring that everyone uses inclusive communication technology.
+The environment’s influence on company culture is even more complicated in remote and hybrid workplaces.
+You have less control over the look and feel of a team member’s home office than a shared space, but remote work engagement is no less important.

 Communication style